disclaimer

 Bankruptcy records generally contain a chronological outline of actions taken on a bankruptcy filing submitted by an individual or company.
 The contents of these records are different for everyone, but requesters may expect to see all or some of the following information in a typical bankruptcy record:

-• Filer personal information
+• Filed personal information

 • Schedule of assets (real estate, equities, and securities)